virtualized/SignalRDemo/README.md

 * pull/download (duh)
 * cd to Client
 * `npm i` (restore packages)
-* `npm run Default` (a grunt task, generates css from sass; copies fonts)
+* `npm run Default` (a gulp task, generates css from sass; copies fonts)
 * cd to Server
 * `dotnet ef database update` (connection string is in appsettings.Development.json, named 'Default')

+### If you don't have Visual Studio Code
 If you don't have vscode just cd to server and `dotnet run`, then cd to client and `dotnet run`; client is [http://localhost:5000] by default.

+### If you have Visual Studio Code
 There are 3 launch configurations for vscode

-Use 'Launch client and server' config to spawn server on loopback:5001 and client on loopback:5000 (can be change in appsettings)
+Use 'Launch client and server' config to spawn server on loopback:5001 and client on loopback:5000; browser opens automatically (can be changed in appsettings)